Sleitnick/Knit/docs/services.md

 ### Properties

-Knit provides a `RemoteProperty` module to easily expose valuse to the client.
+Knit provides a `RemoteProperty` module to easily expose values to the client.
 These values are read-only on the client.

 For our example, let's say that we want to show the most points in the game.
 First, let's create the `RemoteProperty` object: